 University of Glasgow admissions are offered to international students through two major intakes: September and January, with some postgraduate programs also offering a May intake.
 While UCAS deadlines for undergraduate programs are now closed, late applicants can still apply via UCAS Clearing.
 For postgraduate programs, Glasgow follows a round-wise admissions process, with the first deadline for 2026 expected in October 2025.
-Programs like MBA, LLM, MSc Data Science, and MBBS are among the most sought after programs of this university.
+University of Glasgow acceptance rate stands at around 70%.

+MBA, LLM, MSc Data Science, and MBBS are among the most sought after programs of this university.
 To get into the University of Glasgow, Indian postgraduate applicants must have a bachelor’s degree with 50-63% marks (depending on university attended).
 An IELTS score of at least 6.5 (or equivalent) is also required.
 For undergraduate applicants, Glasgow Uni entry requirements include an ISC/ CISCE, CBSE, or other high school-leaving certificate with at least 75-85% marks.
-The university has one of the most active Indian student societies in the UK, with around 920 Indian students (as of 2023-24).
+The university has one of the most active Indian student societies in the UK, with around 920 Indian students .

 - University of Glasgow Popular Programs

-- University of Glasgow Application Deadlines 2025 and Intakes
+- University of Glasgow Application Deadlines 2026

-- University of Glasgow Admissions Requirements for September 2025
+- University of Glasgow Admissions Requirements for September 2026

 - University of Glasgow MBA Admissions 2025